Aliases for ING4 Gene

 GeneCards Summary for ING4 Gene

-ING4 (Inhibitor Of Growth Family, Member 4) is a Protein Coding gene.
-Among its related pathways are RNA Polymerase I Promoter Opening and RNA Polymerase I Promoter Opening.
-GO annotations related to this gene include transcription coactivator activity and methylated histone binding.
-An important paralog of this gene is ING2.
+ING4 (Inhibitor Of Growth Family Member 4) is a Protein Coding gene.
+Among its related pathways are Chromatin organization.
+Gene Ontology (GO) annotations related to this gene include transcription coactivator activity and methylated histone binding.
+An important paralog of this gene is ING5.

 UniProtKB/Swiss-Prot for ING4 Gene

 Component of the HBO1 complex which has a histone H4-specific acetyltransferase activity, a reduced activity toward histone H3 and is responsible for the bulk of histone H4 acetylation in vivo.
 Through chromatin acetylation it may function in DNA replication.
 May inhibit tumor progression by modulating the transcriptional output of signaling pathways which regulate cell proliferation.
 Can suppress brain tumor angiogenesis through transcriptional repression of RELA/NFKB3 target genes when complexed with RELA.
 May also specifically suppress loss of contact inhibition elicited by activated oncogenes such as MYC.
 Represses hypoxia inducible factors (HIF) activity by interacting with HIF prolyl hydroxylase 2 (EGLN1).
 Can enhance apoptosis induced by serum starvation in mammary epithelial cell line HC11 (By similarity).